deadlock-delegate/faucet/README.md

 ### 4. Run Core with plugins

 After you've completed all of the above steps you have to restart your relay process to pick up the plugin from the plugin.js.
 You can do so by running `ark relay:restart`.

+### Upgrades

+In case of any updates you can upgrade the plugin using the command bellow.

+`yarn global upgrade @deadlock-delegate/faucet`

 ## Credits